ghd7262/ghd7262.github.io/_posts/2018-05-01-codility-missing-integer.md

 layout: post
 title: Codility Lessons - Missing Integer
 category: Algorithms
-tags: Missing_Integer
+tags:
 ---

-A relatively easy problem.
-Just had to use an array like a hashmap and find the first zero:
+I used an array like a hashmap, and loop through the array and find the first zero.

 ```java
 public int solution(int[] A) {